-NYITCOM at Arkansas State University Student Health Center of Arkansas State University 333 Red Wolf Blvd Jonesboro, AR 72401

-Phone: 870.972.2054 Fax: 870.972.2131

-Hours: Monday - Friday, 8 a.m. - 5 p.m.
+NYITCOM at Arkansas State University Medical Clinic 333 Red Wolf Blvd Jonesboro, AR 72401 Phone: 870.972.2054 Fax: 870.972.2131 Hours: Monday - Friday, 8 a.m. - 5 p.m.

 Student Privacy and FERPA/PIPA

 The Family Educational Rights and Privacy Act (FERPA) is designed to protect the privacy of student's educational records, to establish student's right to inspect and review these records, and to provide guidelines for correcting inaccurate data about students.